Dragging with Geometry: From Pixels to Geometry-Guided Image Editing: Experiments

 \subsection{Ablation Study}

 \textbf{Displacement Field.} We conduct ablation studies to investigate the contribution of each component in our hybrid displacement field.
 Specifically, \textbf{w/o Depth} removes the depth-aware field, while \textbf{w/o Plane} removes the plane-aware field.
 As shown in Fig.~\ref{fig:ablation_1}, removing the depth-aware field leads to inaccurate editing (e.g., failure to rotate the car).
 Removing plane-aware field leads to insufficient editing.
 The results highlight the complementary roles of 3D geometry and 2D plane prior in achieving structure-preserving and semantically coherent editing.
+The quantitative resuls are shown in Fig.~\ref{fig:quantitative_ablation}(a).
+GeoDrag with geometry- and plane-aware displacement field achieves the best performance.
+Removing the geometry prior (\textbf{w/o Depth}) or the plane modulation (\textbf{w/o Plane}) leads to degradation across all metrics.